TeachBooks/Manual/book/features/sphinx_extensions.md

-# Sphinx Extensions
+# Additional functionality

 ```{admonition} User types
 :class: tip
 This section is useful for user type 4-5.
 ```

-Sphinx extensions are plugins developed for the Sphinx documentation ecosystem (which Jupyter Book is built upon).
-They extend or modify Sphinx’s capabilities and can be added to Jupyter Book for extra functionality.
+This sections includes the features developed by TeachBooks which add functionality to the book.
+Most of them are implemented as sphinx extensions, which are plugins developed for the Sphinx documentation ecosystem (which Jupyter Book is built upon).
+They extend or modify Sphinx’s capabilities.
 Since Sphinx extensions are not an integral part of jupyter-book, as opposed to original jupyter-book features, they must be installed and configured explicitly, for example in the `_config.yml` file.

-At TeachBooks, we have many TA's working on developing cool and handy extensions to use in our books.
-Here's an overview:

-- Download link replacer: Controls the download options of the chapters in your book.

-- Image Inverter: Makes it possible to distinguish figures and graphs that shouldn't automatically be converted by the dark/light mode.

-- Custom Launch Button: Allows you to add buttons to your book which you can use as quick access or settings options.

-- JupyterBook Patches: Fixes an issue where drop down menus would still take up space after being minimized.

-- TU Delft theme: Provides a simple solution to have a uniform theme across all the books created at Delft University of Technology that matches the TU Delft identity.

-- Rich hover over tips: This TeachBooks Tippy extension utilizes Sphinx-tippy and makes it plug-and-play within a JupyterBook.